BERT-ASC: Auxiliary-Sentence Construction for Implicit Aspect Learning in Sentiment Analysis

 \subsection{Case study}

-To better illustrate the effectiveness of BERT-ASC in terms of mapping the implicit aspects to their indicators, we perform a case study shown in Table \ref{tab:case_study}.
+To better illustrate the effectiveness of BERT-ASC in terms of mapping implicit aspects to their indicators, we perform a case study shown in Table \ref{tab:case_study}.
 Particularly, we use the baseline BERT-NLI \cite{sun2019utilizing} as the comparative baseline.
-The reason behind this choice is that BERT-NLI employed the concept of sentence B in the setting of BERT \cite{devlin2018bert}, which is very related to BERT-ASC.
+The reason behind this choice is that BERT-NLI employed the concept of sentence B in the setting of BERT \cite{devlin2018bert}, which { is} very related to BERT-ASC.
 It is noteworthy that QACG-BERT \cite{wu2020context} eliminated sentence B and introduced an attention mechanism to learn aspect-specific representation.
-Table \ref{tab:case_study} depicts some examples that BERT-NLI fails to accurately predict.
-As can be seen in $s_1$, the presence of the word ``air'' leads BERT-NLI to wrongly associate the sentence with the aspect ambience, while BERT-ASC does not construct an auxiliary-sentence to ambience.
-Similarly, BERT-NLI assigned an extra aspect ambience to the sentence $s_2$ due to the word ``loud'', which is often used to describe the environment.
-As mentioned in Section \ref{sec:intro}, mapping the implicit aspect to its indicators heavily relies on sufficient labeled examples, which may not readily available in the real scenario. $s_3$ is an illustrative example to a such scenario, the word ``saag'', which indicates food, may barely occur in the reviews and thus leads BERT-NLI to wrong prediction.
-However, the collaboration between food's seed and its semantic distribution in the embedding space encourages BERT-ASC to capture the token ``saag'' and its syntactic modifier ``good''.
-All this examples suggest that a well-designed auxiliary sentence construction can boost the performance of BERT to significantly learn the implicit-aspect representation.
+Table \ref{tab:case_study} depicts some examples where BERT-NLI fails to accurately predict.
+As can be seen in \(s_1\), the presence of the word ``air'' leads BERT-NLI to wrongly associate the sentence with the aspect of ambience, while BERT-ASC does not construct an auxiliary-sentence for ambience.
+Similarly, BERT-NLI assigned an extra aspect of ambience to the sentence \(s_2\) due to the word ``loud'', which is often used to describe the environment.
+As mentioned in Section \ref{sec:intro}, mapping the implicit aspect to its indicators heavily relies on sufficient labeled examples, which may not be readily available in real scenarios. \(s_3\) is an illustrative example of such a scenario; the word ``saag'', which indicates food, may rarely occur in reviews and thus leads BERT-NLI to a wrong prediction.
+However, the collaboration between the food's seed and its semantic distribution in the embedding space encourages BERT-ASC to capture the token ``saag'' and its syntactic modifier ``good''.
+All these examples suggest that a well-designed auxiliary sentence construction can significantly boost the performance of BERT in learning the implicit-aspect representation.